natbox/laserDeburring/readme.md

-# Ray tracing
+# Example fluid domain
-`Presetting of optochemical domain without laser by OpenFOAM®`
+`Presetting of optochemical ray tracing by OpenFOAM®`